ConfusedVorlon/HSObserver/README.md

 (you can change this for a given observer if you want to - but you probably shouldn't)

+If you use the initialiser without specifying a queue (the default), then the calling block is marked as @MainActor - so should play nicely with swift async code

 ## Observers can be Activated and Deactivated

 ```swift